SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 ## toFloat

 Casts a string to a floating point number.
-This is equivalent to `float` in the CSE rules syntax.
+This is equivalent to `float` in the Cloud SIEM rules syntax.

 **Syntax**